PyromancerBoom/Orbital23/README.md

 On thorough testing we found some limitations such as :

 - Kitex Servers cannot reconnect if the Gateway server goes down, even for a second.
 The server_utility package needs to be updated for this.
-- While the Gateway is designed to be Scalable, the only non-scalable aspect as of now is the Data Management.
+- While the Gateway is designed to be Scalable, the only non-scalable aspect as of now is the Data Management with the Database and service registry.

+<a href="#top">Back to top</a>

 ## What Else? <a name="misc"></a>

-For the detailed guide on service connection, check out [Server Connection Guide](ServerConnectionGuide.md)
+- Nothing for now :p

 <a href="#top">Back to top</a>